R&D&I project management

 - Products already protected by some form of industrial property are developed.

-Similarly, the lack of systematic management of R&D&I projects can result in ideas that do become projects consuming more time and resources than initially planned.
+Likewise, the lack of systematic management systems for the R&D&I projects can result in the ideas that do become projects taking up more time and resources than originally planned.

 As in any other project, an R&D&I project requires the management of different elements, from the generation of the innovative idea to its implementation and valorisation, including: